The King and I (original cast recording)

 The original cast recording of The King and I was issued in 1951 on Decca Records, with Gertrude Lawrence, Yul Brynner, Dorothy Sarnoff and Doretta Morrow.
+The musical premiered on Broadway in 1951, and Anna was Lawrence's last stage role.
 The Broadway cast recording was directed by John Van Druten, with orchestrations by Robert Russell Bennett and musical director Frederick Dvonch.
-The recording was inducted into the Grammy Hall of Fame in 2001.